 Chateau Pichon Lalande in Pauillac has some of the largest plantings of Petit Verdot in the Medoc.
 Chateau Palmer in Margaux and Lagrange in St. Julien are also known for including the Petit Verdot in their Bordeaux wine, provided the berries were able to fully ripen.
 Chateau Fonbel in St. Emilion could have the largest amount of the fruit planted in the Right Bank at close to 10%.
-Chateau La Lagune could have the most Petit Verdot of any 1855 Classified wine in modern times at 10%.
-Chateau Belle-Vue in Haut Medoc has 20% of the vines dedicated to Petit Verdot.
-However, the largest plantings of the variety in Bordeaux are probably located at Chateau Bolaire in the Bordeaux Superieur region.
+Chateau La Lagune might have the most Petit Verdot of any 1855 Classified wine in modern times as 10% of their vineyard is devoted to the variety.
+Chateau Belle-Vue in the Haut Medoc appellation has 20% of the vines dedicated to Petit Verdot.
+However, the largest plantings of Petit Verdot in Bordeaux are probably located at Chateau Bolaire in the Bordeaux Superieur region.
 In some vintages, as much as 40% of their blend could be Petit Verdot!

 Interestingly, there are a few small producers in Bordeaux making wines from 100% Petit Verdot!
 Chateau Moutte Blanc Moisin, Bordeaux Superieur, Chateau d’Osmond and Chateau Mirambeau Papin all produce wines solely from Petit Verdot.